My Pinecone API Key and environment leaked! What should I do?

 What is a Pinecone API Key and environment and how it is used?

-A Pinecone API Key is a unique identifier that allows access to the Pinecone API, enabling developers to interact with Pinecone's services and resources securely.
+A Pinecone API Key is a unique identifier that grants access to Pinecone's API services, allowing developers to interact with and utilize Pinecone's machine learning search platform.

 ---]